SummaryRead the full fact sheet

 - Don’t share vaping devices.

-- Pay extra attention to the latest coronavirus (COVID-19) advice – wash your hands thoroughly and frequently, cough into your elbow, try to avoid touching your face, and maintain physical distance from others.
+- Pay extra attention to – wash your hands thoroughly and frequently, cough into your elbow, try to avoid touching your face, and maintain physical distance from others.

 Am I more at risk of coronavirus (COVID-19) if I used to smoke?